Dog Face Swollen – Should You Be Worried?

 Allergic reactions happen in such a way that they cause an inflammatory response in your dog's body.
 When your dog is allergic to something, he can get hives all over his body, as well as some swelling - most commonly around the face and neck, along with other symptoms.

-The dog facial swelling can extend to the muzzle and the eyelids, as well.
+Dog facial swelling can extend to the muzzle and the eyelids, as well.
 If the neck starts swelling, this is where this allergic reaction can become serious.
 The neck swelling can be very dangerous because it can affect breathing.

 Dental Issues

 Things like tooth abscesses and dental problems can cause a swollen face.
-The infection can go deep under the gums, and create a small pocket filled with pus, which makes the face appear swollen.
+The infection can go deep under the gums and create a small pocket filled with pus, which makes the face appear swollen.

-That pocket also causes the face to be tender, so be careful if you touch that area - you can hurt your pup.
-The swelling can go beneath the eye, and affect the sight on that side - but there are other causes.
+That pocket also causes the face to be tender, so be careful if you touch that area – you can hurt your pup.
+The swelling can go beneath the eye and affect the sight on that side – but there are other causes.
 Injuries in the mouth, a broken tooth, as well as periodontal disease can also cause some swelling to the face.

 Trauma